collabnix/dockerlabs/play-with-kubernetes/README.md

 Then Welcome !
 You are at the right place.

 This repository brings you tutorials that help you get hands-on experience using Kubernetes.
 Here you will find a mix of labs and tutorials that will help you, no matter if you are a beginner, SysAdmin, IT Pro or Developer.
 Yes, you read it correct !
 Its $0 learning platform.
 You don't need any infrastructure.
-Most of the tutorials runs on Play with Docker Platform.
+Most of the tutorials runs on Play with K8s Platform.
 This is a free browser based learning platform for you.
 Kubernetes tools like kubeadm, kompose & kubectl are already installed for you.
 All you need is to get started.

 We recommend you start with one of our Beginners Guides, and then move to intermediate and expert level tutorials that cover most of the features of Docker.
 For a comprehensive approach to understanding Docker, I have categorized it as shown below: